leancloud/lean-cli/README.md

 > You can install them via homebrew

-Clone this repo to anywhere you want, then have a look at `Makefile`, Then run `make all` to build releases.
+Clone this repo then run `make all` to build releases.

 Please run `go mod tidy` and `go mod vendor` to make vendored copy of dependencies after importing new dependencies.